CrestApps/laravel-code-generator/README.md

 # An awesome code generator for laravel framework

-For full documentation please visit This is <a href="https://crestapps.com/laravel-code-generator/docs/1.0" target="_new" title="Laravel 5.1+ Awesome Code Generator documentation">CrestApps.com</a>
+For full documentation please visit This is <a href="https://crestapps.com/laravel-code-generator/docs/1.0" target="_blank" title="Laravel Code Generator Documentation">CrestApps.com</a>

 ## Introduction